B.A., Denison University

-Throughout her life, Carole Darst has made the arts part of everyday life for herself and others and has been involved in arts education, programming and planning in local and statewide community development in Ohio, Massachusetts and Indiana.
+Throughout her life, Carole Darst has made the arts part of everyday life for herself and others with her involvement with arts education, programming, and planning in local and statewide community development in Ohio, Massachusetts, and Indiana.

 From 1999 to 2001, she directed the statewide Millennium Program for the State of Indiana while serving on the staff of the governor’s wife and implementing the revolving exhibit of Indiana artists at the Governor’s residence.

 During those years, she served on many local and national arts and arts education boards of directors, programmed with Indiana University, Purdue University, and Indiana-Purdue at Indianapolis.
 She also taught summer courses at Ball State University on the critical role of arts in education, community development, and sustainability.

 One of her main interests has been in African art and culture, and as a collector and educator, she served as President of the Museum of Art-affiliate Ethnographic Society until its absorption by the museum in 2007.

 Carole has chaired the Rotary of Indianapolis Downtown’s Gateways Project, Environment & Beautification Committee and World Community Service Committee.
 She also presented a session at the Peace & Reconciliation Symposium held between Indiana University and MOI University in Eldoret, Kenya in May 2009, and was awarded the Spirit of Rotary Award in 2010.